Battle of Gang Toi: Hill 82, 8 November 1965

-Fighting across the Song Dong Nai
+Fighting across the Đồng Nai River

 Meanwhile, across the river in the American AO the 1/503rd had uncovered a large Viet Cong bunker system and became involved in fierce fighting that had included desperate hand-to-hand combat, with both sides resorting to using bayonets.
 Throughout the morning the Australians had heard the increasing crescendo of firing as the battle raged; however, as neither they nor the 2/503rd had been called on to reinforce the 1/503rd they had pressed on.
 The American paratroopers had engaged a well-equipped Viet Cong Main Force regiment, complete with khaki uniforms, steel helmets and Soviet automatic weaponry and small arms.
-The fighting across the Song Dong Nai continued into the afternoon, before subsiding into sporadic sniper and small arms fire in the later afternoon and early evening.
+The fighting across the Đồng Nai River continued into the afternoon, before subsiding into sporadic sniper and small arms fire in the later afternoon and early evening.
 During the fighting, Specialist Lawrence Joel—a medic—distinguished himself tending to his wounded comrades while under heavy fire.
 He was subsequently awarded the Medal of Honor.

 Brumfield demanded the right to return to Hill 82 in order to destroy the bunker system and to recover the bodies of Parker and Gillson, and he and Major John Essex-Clark—the operations officer—began planning a battalion attack.
 However, with American casualties rising and all available helicopters required for casualty evacuation, the planned operation was cancelled.
 The thick jungle canopy compounded the issue, and Williamson decided to stage the casualties through an area secured by the Australians at LZ Princess.
-Operation Hump concluded on 9 November, with the 1/503rd and 1 RAR being extracted by helicopter and returning to Bien Hoa in the late afternoon.
-Following 1 RAR's return to Bien Hoa, Brumfield continued to petition for permission to conduct the operation.
+Operation Hump concluded on 9 November, with the 1/503rd and 1 RAR being extracted by helicopter and returning to Biên Hòa in the late afternoon.
+Following 1 RAR's return to Biên Hòa, Brumfield continued to petition for permission to conduct the operation.
 A battalion attack was subsequently planned for 14 November, but Williamson later deferred it dependent on the availability of air and helicopter support, and the start date of the upcoming Operation New Life.
 Ultimately it was never conducted.